 Try to read every day at home.
 If your child is good at reading independently, you can ask them for a summary of the plot on the days you don’t hear them read.
 Talk about what you have read and have a competition to guess what might happen next.
 It is fine to work as a team - it can be fun to read a sentence or page each if it is a challenging book that they are desperate to read.

 Spellings.
 The children complete a wide variety of spelling tasks in school.
-They will be given a set of spellings to learn every week and will be tested on a Friday.
+They will be given a set of spellings to learn every week, to be tested the following week.

 Children each have a Mathletics account.
 The tasks always compliment class work, and are usually set on a fortnightly basis.
 If you have a mobile device, there is a free app to download.
 It is also available through most web browsers.
 There is a computer club one dinner time a week which will allow your child to practice on school equipment if you are suffering from technological problems.